AlaSQL/alasql/README.md

 Read my [to do](TODO.md) page

-### Similar projects
+### Similar and related projects

-* [Similar projects](SIMILAR.md) (SQL database, MDX/OLAP on JavaScript)
+* [Other similar projects](SIMILAR.md) - list of databases on JavaScript
+* [Alamdx](github.com/agershun/alamdx) - JavaScript MDX OLAP library (work in progresss)

 ### Credits

-Many thanks to Andrew Kent for his SQL Parser and other people for useful tools, which make our work much easier.
+Many thanks to Zach Carter for Jison parser generator, Andrew Kent for his SQL Parser, and other people for useful tools, which make our work much easier.

 ## License